 - July 11-13 – Photographer Michael Heath and a crew from Playback Inc. complete the documentation project.
 Still image retouching begins.

 - July 12 – Painting in the building is suspended pending further discussion of art and murals.

 - July 18 – An RFP for high pixel-density archival photography of murals deemed “culturally significant” by the Senior House community is issued to photographers recommended by MIT Museums and MIT Media Lab.

 - July 18 – At Dean Nelson’s request, a former Senior House president leads a tour of the building for faculty and staff.

 - July 27 – An email is sent to all incoming 70 Amherst Street graduate student residents with links to photos of art and murals in their private living spaces and shared suite lounges.
 They are given the opportunity to decide for themselves if they want to retain the art or have it painted over, per MIT’s mural policy.

 - Also in July:

 - It was decided that plaques memorializing past officers of the community would remain in place.

-- Dean Nelson asks Prof. Leslie Kolodziejski to lead a committee of students, faculty, and staff to work with 70 Amherst Street’s student government in the fall to review and develop a plan for art and murals in the building and present them to the 70 Amherst student government.
+- Dean Nelson asks Prof. Leslie Kolodziejski to lead a group of students, faculty, and staff to work with 70 Amherst Street’s student government in the fall to review and develop a plan for art and murals in the building and present them to the 70 Amherst student government.
 The charge was as follows: